 Blockchain is often critized as a solution in search of a problem

-So here’s an idea for a “blockchain” application that would be useful:
+So here’s an idea for a “blockchain” application that could be useful

 The Hypothetical P2P MMO

-And in that world, in-game objects—character appearances, etc—are created by “peers”.
-Items are not subject to distribution or validation from a central authority.
+And in this world, in-game objects—character appearances, etc—are created by “peers”.
+Virtual tems are not dependent on a central authority for distribution or validation.

 How could these “peer-created” objects be monetized by their creators?

-But what incentives do players have to this digital ownership?
+But what incentives do players have to care about digital ownership?
+Since the virtual world is P2P, in practice each player has complete control of their virtual world client.
 Can’t they just “hack” their game clients to not verify ownership of digital assets?

-The “hacked” client of the person doing the counterfeiting would be unobstructed by the “DRM”.
+The “hacked” client of the person doing the counterfeiting would be unobstructed by any ownership restrictiong imposed by the blockchain.
 But it’s a different story for other players in the online world.

-This strategy is especially effective for “cosmetic” objects — things that don’t grant the player any extra utility or ability.
-A player would wield such items purely for expressive reasons (skill, wealth, etc.)
+This method of digital ownership works especially well for “cosmetic” virtual items.
+That is, items that don’t grant the user any extra utility or ability in the virtual world.
+A player wields such items purely for expressive reasons (skill, wealth, status, etc.)

 We’ve seen expression or exhibition of some kind of status is the main motivator for this type of cosmetic items in various centralized online games.